This post may contain affiliate links. See my disclosure policy.

-Everyone loves this hearty, protein-packed turkey chili.
-It’s a healthier alternative to my classic beef chili recipe, but every bit as delicious and satisfying.
+My whole family loves this hearty, protein-packed turkey chili recipe.
+It’s a healthier alternative to my classic beef chili recipe, but every bit as delicious, comforting, and easy to make!

 Table of contents